DHTMLX/docs-suite/docs/form/api/togglegroup/togglegroup_getproperties_method.md

 	offIcon: "",
 	offText: "",
 	text: "Toggle 1",
-	value: 1
+	value: undefined
 }
 ~~~

-You will find the description of all these properties [here](form/api/togglegroup/api_togglegroup_properties.md).
+You will find the description of all these properties [here](form/api/togglegroup/api_togglegroup_properties.md#properties-of-a-toggle-of-togglegroup).